 The Canadian Radio Yachting Association posts a list of model classes and the boats

 registered with them on their web site.

-Our three “Competitive” yacht model classes are the Soling One Meter, the Victoria and the Dragon Force RG65.
+Our five “Competitive” yacht model classes are the Soling One Meter, International One Meter, Victoria, Dragon Flight 95 and the Dragon Force RG65.

 The Sail Group also uses Yahoo Groups message boards for the latest up-to-date information on what is happening.